Find Affordable College Courses

 The average amount in student loans that EE majors at UC take out is $27,262.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $315.

 With a ranking of #6, Ohio University - Athens Campus did quite well on this year’s best schools for electrical engineering students.
-Located in the distant town of Athens, OHIO Athens is a public college with a fairly large student population.
+Located in the town of Athens, OHIO Athens is a public school with a very large student population.

 EE majors at OHIO Athens take out an average of $27,000 in student loans while working on their egree.